MidwesternInteractive/guides/laravel/models/README.md

 ];
 ```

-You can then create a new Model instance by doing the following.
+You can then create a new Model instance and it will accept the values from the request that are in the fillable and ignore the rest on create.

 ```php
 $modelName = ModelName::create($request);